mikeizbicki/ucr-cs100/assignments/hw/hw2-ls/README.md

 ### project structure

 All source files created for this program should be in your project's `src` folder.

-You will have to modify the Makefile so that it builds both the `rshell` program and your `ls` program.
+You will have to modify the `Makefile` to include a target called `ls` which builds your `ls` program.
+The `all` target should build *both* `rshell` and `ls`.
 Both binaries should be placed in the `bin` folder.
 Remember that binaries should not get added to your git repo, and you will be penalized if they are.

 ### testing